thu-ml/tianshou/README.md

 ## Documentation

 The tutorials and API documentation are hosted on [https://tianshou.readthedocs.io](https://tianshou.readthedocs.io).
+It is under construction currently.

 The example scripts are under [test/discrete](/test/discrete) (CartPole) and [test/continuous](/test/continuous) (Pendulum).